Deta-Cold/delta-firmware/docs/common/message-workflows.md

 # Message Workflows

-> This page was migrated from the Trezor Wiki.
+> This page was migrated from the detahard Wiki.
 The content here may contain outdated information.

 In general, the API implements a simple request-response protocol.
 The